 1967: Rapper Heavy D, whose hits in the late 1980s and early 1990s included "We Got Our Own Thang" and "Now That We Found Love," is born Dwight Arrington Myers in Mandeville, Jamaica.
 The rapper released five albums with the hip-hop group Heavy D & the Boyz, was the president of Uptown Records and tried his hand at acting during his career.
 He died from a pulmonary embolism at the age of 44 on Nov.
 8, 2011.

-1965: Actor John C. Reilly, best known for his roles in movies like "Boogie Nights," "Chicago," "Step Brothers" and "Wreck-It Ralph," is born in Chicago, Ill.
+1965: Actor John C. Reilly, best known for his roles in movies like "Boogie Nights," "Chicago," "Step Brothers" and "Wreck-It Ralph," is born in Chicago, Illinois.
 Reilly earned an Academy Award nomination for Best Supporting Actor for "Chicago."

 1963: Author Michael Chabon, the best-selling writer of books such as "The Mysteries of Pittsburgh," "Wonder Boys," "The Amazing Adventures of Kavalier & Clay" and "The Yiddish Policemen's Union," is born in Washington, D.C.